Matthew9161993/tarot-readings/README.md

 Make sure your environment has npm and Node.js before doing any work so that your app can run!

-Additional dependencies need to be installed in the project directory

-npm install axios

-Additional dependencies need to be installed in the **backend** directory using:

-npm init -y
-npm install express cors body-parser axios dotenv

-Start the backend server from the project directory with: node backend/server.js
+There is a backend script that is required to make API requests on your behalf.
+Start the backend server from the project directory with `node backend/server.js`

 # Getting Started with Create React App